 Create by Mediavine is the newest industry player, and a welcome addition to WordPress repository of recipe card plugins available for recipe SEO.

-In this post, we share helpful step-by-step and video instructions for how to add a recipe into a card using Create by Mediavine.
+In this post, we share helpful step-by-step instructions for how to add a recipe into a card using Create by Mediavine.
 We highlight the plugin’s beneficial features for recipe SEO, nofollow compliance, and draw attention to features of the plugin that are easy to overlook.

 But first, a bit of background on Create.